Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A European government contractor.
 - [x] A United States government entity.
 - [x] A United States government contractor.
-- [ ] A European govemment entity.
+- [ ] A European government entity.

 **[⬆ Back to Top](#table-of-contents)**